GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is similar to a game of golf.
-The point is not getting the ball in the hole but how many strokes it takes.
+> ### Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.
 >
-> ~ *Harlan Mills*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts